UsamaArif3355/flutter-mobile-clean-architecture-template/README.md

 2. Press use this template button.
 3. Create your repository.
 4. Clone your repository.
-5. Rename package name from `dev.adryanev.template` to your liking.
+5. Rename package name from `com.cleanarchitect.template` to your liking.
 6. Rename the project name from `template` to your need.

 Snackbar Flash